evert/evert.github.com/_posts/2021/2021-05-05-jwt-the-default.md

 With JWT this is not possible.
 We can't remove the token, because it's self-contained and there's no central authority that can invalidate them.

-This is typically solved in two ways:
+This is typically solved in three ways:

 1. The tokens are made very short lived.
 For example, 5 minutes.
 Before the 5 minutes are over, we generate a new one. (often using a separate refresh token).
 2. Maintain a system that has a list of recently expired tokens.
+3. There is no server-driven log out, and the assumption is that the client can delete their own tokens.

-Good systems will typically use both.
+Good systems will typically use the first two.
 An important thing to point out is, in order to support logout, you'll likely still need a centralized storage mechanism (for refresh tokens, revocation lists or both) , which is the very thing that JWT were supposed to 'solve'.

+> Sidenote: some people like JWT because it's fewer systems to hit per request,
+> but that contradicts with being able to revoke tokens before they expire.
+>
+> My favourite solution to this is keep a global list of JWTs that have been
+> revoked before they expired (and remove the tokens after expiry).
+Instead
+> of letting webservers hit a server to get this list, push the list to each
+> server using a pub/sub mechanism.
+>
+> Revoking tokens is important for security, but rare.
+Realistically this
+> list is small and easily fits into memory.
+This largely solves the
+> logout issue.

 A last issue with JWT is that they are relatively big, and when used in cookies it adds a lot of per-request overhead.

 All in all, that's a lot of drawbacks just to avoid a central session store.
-It's not my opinion that JWT are universally a bad idea or without benefits, but there are are things to consider.
+It's not my opinion that JWT are universally a bad idea or without benefits, but there is a lot to consider.

 Why are they popular?
 ---------------------